RaMb3asT/GraalVM-Workshop/README.md

 gu install r
 ```
 #### R file
-Create a file called rTest.py using your preferred text editor in the *exercises* directory on your Desktop and paste the following code.
+Create a file called `rTest.r` using your preferred text editor in the *exercises* directory on your Desktop and paste the following code.
 ```
 print ('Hello from R file!')
 ```